hschletz/Installer-Jukebox/README.txt

 - NSIS (http://nsis.sourceforge.net) for generating installers
 - For VLC Media Player: a 7z extraction utility, like http://7-zip.org

-While the generated installers are only useful in a Windows environment, the Installer Jukebox itself can run under any OS supported by Qt and NSIS - Windows, Linux and MacOS.
+While the generated installers are only useful in a Windows or WINE environment, the Installer Jukebox itself can natively run under any OS supported by Qt and NSIS - Windows, Linux and MacOS.

 Compiling